 Breakage and Staining

-Veneers aren’t as strong as your natural teeth, so they can break or chip and require replacement.
-Though porcelain options are very resistant, they do still accumulate stains like your natural teeth would.
-However, unlike your teeth, veneers cannot be whitened once they are stained.
-So if you’d like a brighter smile, your only option will be to replace the veneers.
+Veneers aren’t as strong as your natural teeth, so they can break or chip, requiring replacement.
+Though porcelain options are stain-resistant, they can still discolor slightly over time.
+However, unlike your teeth, you can’t whiten veneers.
+So if you’d like a brighter smile, your only option will be to replace them.

-You can help your veneers have a longer life (thus saving you money in the long run) by avoiding hard foods (or using your back teeth to bite them).
-As far as staining is concerned, the same rules apply to veneers as your real teeth: quit smoking, drink coffee through a straw when possible, and rinse your mouth with water after having red wine.
+You can extend the life of your veneers, saving you money in the long run, by avoiding hard foods (or using your back teeth to bite them).
+As far as staining is concerned, the same rules apply to veneers as your real teeth: quit smoking, drink coffee through a straw when possible, and rinse your mouth with water after having red wine or other pigmented foods and drinks.

-If you consume many foods or drinks that stain teeth, traditional porcelain veneers may be a better match for you due to their durability and stain resistance when compared to resin/composite.
+If you consume many foods or drinks that stain teeth, traditional porcelain veneers may be a better match for you, since they’re more stain-resistant than composite veneers.

 Veneer Lifespan

-If your porcelain veneers complete their full life span without breaking, you’ll still need to replace all of them when they are near the end of their life.
-If you’re getting eight veneers, that means you’ll be paying between $7,400-$20,000 every 10-15 years for porcelain veneers.
+If your porcelain veneers complete their full life span without breaking, you’ll still need to replace all of them when they wear out.
+If you’re getting eight veneers, that means you’ll be paying between $7,400–$20,000 every 10–15 years for porcelain veneers.
 That doesn’t include occasional breaks or damage you may need to cover as well.

-For traditional composite/resin veneers, you’ll need to replace them more frequently.
-To replace all eight teeth, you would need to pay between $2,000-$12,000 every 5-7 years.
-Not to mention any breaks you may experience, which will happen more frequently with resin/composite materials than they would with porcelain.
+You’ll need to replace composite veneers more frequently, which will cost $2,000–$12,000 every 5–7 years for eight teeth.
+Not to mention any breaks you may experience, which will happen more frequently with composite materials than they would with porcelain.

 Other Price Factors

-Beyond just the cost of the veneers themselves, there can be other expenses contributing to your total cost of veneers.
-Since this is a recurring expense, any savings you can manage could really add up in the long run.
+Beyond just the cost of the veneers themselves, other expenses can contribute to the price of your veneers.
+Since this is a recurring expense, any savings you find could really add up in the long run.

 Office Location

-Typically, the more expensive a place is, the more it costs to receive treatment there.
+Typically, the higher a place’s cost of living, the more it costs to receive treatment there.
 Offices in expensive places typically have higher rent and utilities — not to mention higher pay for their staff.
 So if possible, getting treatment outside of a city may lower your treatment price.

 However, it’s also true that cities tend to have more dentists per capita than rural or suburban locations, so sometimes this competition will drive the prices down a bit.
-We suggest shopping around a little from office to office to see which place will be the best fit for you and your budget.
+We suggest shopping around to see which place will be the best fit for you and your budget.

 Financing Options